Fairfield University has ten residence halls: six traditional-style and four suite-style. All residence hall rooms include:

 Gonzaga Hall opened in 1957.
 This four floor residence hall is located on the Quad, and is named for Saint Aloysius Gonzaga, S.J., who died while tending to the sick during the Roman plague of 1591, and is the patron saint of youth.
 Gonzaga Hall houses the Women in Science, Technology, Engineering, and Math (WiSTEM) Living and Learning Community.
 Students must apply to live in this Living and Learning Community and agree to abide by the standards of that specific community.

 Named for Saint Ignatius Loyola, founder of the Society of Jesus and author of "Spiritual Exercises," Loyola Hall is located on the Quad.
 It was built in 1955 and stands three stories high.
-The Ignatian Residential College for sophomores is housed here.
+The Creative Life Residential College for sophomores is housed here.
 Also, the building houses the Department of Public Safety, art galleries, and classrooms for the Fine Arts Department on the ground floor.

 Located right on the Quad, Regis Hall was built in 1965 and stands five stories tall.
 The building was named for Saint John Francis Regis, S.J., preacher and missionary to southern France.
+Regis houses the Man 2 Man and Sisters Inspiring Sisters Living and Learning Communities.